vidhi601/Flower-website/README.md

 # Flower-website

-Responsive Flower Website built using HTML &amp; CSS with clean UI design
+This is a responsive flower website built using HTML and CSS.

+ Features:
+- Clean and modern UI
+- Fully responsive design
+- Organized layout

+ Tech Used:
+- HTML
+- CSS